0xPARC/0xparc-intro-book/src/pcp.typ

 and hope that particular step is not one of the ones examined by Victor.

 A probabilistically checkable proof is a way to try to circumvent this issue.
-It provides a protocol where Penny can format her proof such that Victor can get high-probability confidence of its confidence by only checking $K$ bits of the proof at random, for some absolute constant $K$.
+It provides a protocol where Peggy can format her proof such that Victor can get high-probability confidence of its confidence by only checking $K$ bits of the proof at random, for some absolute constant $K$.
 This result is one part of the _PCP theorem_ which is super famous.